nicoleraenair/natural-language-compiler/README.md

 ## Description

 This natural language compiler translates words, phrases, and sentences from a subset of English into their lambda calculus and predicate logic representations (and determines their semantic types).
-It demonstrates the correctness of the semantic model developed in this [research paper]() and applies the theory to implement a linguistic modelling tool with practical pedagogical applications.
+It demonstrates the correctness of this semantic model and applies the theory to implement a linguistic modelling tool with practical pedagogical applications.

 Technical aspects:
 - lexing and parsing using ocamllex and menhir